etrandafir93/event-driven-microservices-playground/ADL/ADR_#03__Order_Service_transactional_outbox_pattern.md

 We will implement the **Transactional Outbox Pattern** for emitting `order.created` events.

 Instead of publishing the event directly, we will:
 - Write the event to an **outbox table** in the same database transaction that persists the order,
 - Use a **separate event relay process** (polling or CDC) to publish the event to the message broker.

 This ensures atomicity between the database write and the event emission.

 ## Consequences

-- Guaranteed (Eventual) Consistency – Ensures that either both the order and the event are persisted, or neither are.
+✅ **Guaranteed (Eventual) Consistency** – Ensures that either both the order and the event are persisted, or neither are.

-- Better Integration with DDD & Hexagonal Architecture – Events are produced from within the domain layer but published asynchronously, respecting the boundaries and separation of concerns.
+✅ **Alignment with DDD & Hexagonal Architecture** – Events are produced from within the domain layer but published asynchronously, respecting the boundaries and separation of concerns.
 (relates to [ADR #10](./ADR_%2310__Order_Service_DDD_and_Hexagonal_Architecture.md))

+❌ **Slightly Higher Latency** – Event handling is deferred until the inbox processor runs, but eventual consistency is preserved.

-- The order and exactly once semantics of the outgoing messages will not be guaranteed
+❌ The order and exactly once semantics of the outgoing messages will not be guaranteed

 ## Measurements

 We’ll enforce this decisions through an e2e tests where we send POST requests to create an order while Kafka is down.
 Later, we spin up the Kafka container and assert that the order-created events are eventually publish to the topic.